navoneelghosh/Object-Tracking-Implementing-and-improving-OSVOS/README.md

 We considered this scenario as noise because the provided annotation suggests that the tracker should detect only one car.
 And therefore, removed the other car from the segmentation mask.

 ## Future Enhancements:
-For future enhancements, we would try to implement multi-object tracking.
+For future enhancements, we would try to implement multi-object tracking and the Boundary-Snapping feature present in the original OSVOS.

 ## Citation:
 	@Inproceedings{Cae+17,